|

 For more information.

-The Stonycreek’s recovery began with significant changes in mining activity, starting in the 1980s, and second-growth forests once again filtering the landscape.
+The Stonycreek's recovery began with significant changes in mining activity, starting in the 1980s, and second-growth forests once again filtering the landscape.
 But killer AMD discharges still were blocking most aquatic life from the river downstream of Kantner.
 Coalitions of local, state and federal groups collaborated effectively to install passive treatment systems (wetlands) for three heavily impacted streams, Oven Run, Pokeytown Run and Quemahoning Creek.
-The overall results of recent decades of nature’s self-healing, changes in mining practices, and effective passive treatment is the renewal of life throughout the Stonycreek, from its headwaters to its confluence with the Little Conemaugh.
+The overall result of recent decades of nature's self-healing, changes in mining practices, and effective passive treatment is the renewal of life throughout the Stonycreek, from its headwaters to its confluence with the Little Conemaugh.

 For more information.